Benjamin Beaton: Federal judicial service

 On August 12, 2020, President Donald Trump announced his intent to nominate Beaton to serve as a United States district judge of the United States District Court for the Western District of Kentucky.
-On September 8, 2020, his nomination was sent to the Senate.
+On September 8, 2020, his nomination was sent to the U.S. Senate.
 President Trump nominated Beaton to the seat vacated by Judge Justin R. Walker, who was elevated to the United States Court of Appeals for the District of Columbia Circuit on September 2, 2020.
 On September 9, 2020, a hearing on his nomination was held before the Senate Judiciary Committee.
 On October 22, 2020, his nomination was reported out of committee by a 12–0 vote.

 On November 17, 2020, the United States Senate invoked cloture on his nomination by a 52–44 vote.
 He was confirmed later that day by a 52–44 vote.
 He received his judicial commission on December 1, 2020.